mrfdev/CMI/Resources/FAQ/cmi-hexcolors.md

 ## Other HEX formats

 If your CMILib and CMI are both up to date, you will be able to set true for these settings to use janky alternative hex.
+Find this in: `cmilib/config.yml`
 ```yaml
 Colors:
   # When enabled plugin will try to detect simplified hex color codes like #f6f6f6 or #ff6 in addition to {#f6f6f6} and {#red}